RavensbourneWebMedia/UX-design/sessions/session-07.md

 	The most interesting and useful insights come from people that are unbiased and not connected to you personally, so try and find someone outside of your *comfort zone*.

 	You may offer them a **small reward** for giving you their time.
 Buy them a coffee, or a little present.

+### Blog

+Write about the results of your [remote testing](https://github.com/RavensbourneWebMedia/WEB14204/blob/master/sessions/session-07.md#warm-up-exercise)

+You should aim to collect at least 20 results for your tests.

+The more data you gather the more insight for your project.

+Questions to lead your blogging:

+* What aspects of your design did you test?
+* What type(s) of test did you go for (5second, nav flow, preference..)?
+* What questions did you ask in your test(s) and how do you think they influenced the way people took the test(s)?
+* How did you recruit people to test?
+* What results did you get back?
+Anything useful or surprising?

 <!--
 ## Matteo's TODO